aidanjohnson/EE-443-Lab3/README.md

 # EE 443 Lab 3

 ## Problem 1: (Matlab) [MFCC](https://www.mathworks.com/matlabcentral/fileexchange/32849-htk-mfcc-matlab)
-Status: In Progress
+Status: Complete
 - getMFCC.m
 - Frame sounds using A=21ms windows, B=10ms shift, and A-B=11ms of overlapping.
 Generate 13 MFCC coefficients for every frame.
 (4 seconds of sounds will generate 380 frames, that is the sample will have 380x13 MFCC coefficients matrix).
 Plot the 380x13 MFCC coefficients for all three Bird sounds in Matlab.

 ## Problem 2: (Matlab) Training [GMM](https://www.mathworks.com/help/stats/fitgmdist.html) using MFCC features
-Status: In Progress
+Status: Complete
 - gmm_traning.m
+- prints to txt means, variances, weights
 - Find the GMM parameters of the features found in Problem 1 to cluster the features.

 GMM parameters: In Matlab, 'CovarianceType', 'diagonal' to generate k times D covariances, where k is the number of classes, and D is the number of features.